On a low sloping hillside in early December—

 arching on the cold canopy of winter.

-When You Ask About Your Native Country for my daughter
+When You Ask About Your Native Country

 First we’ll describe Asunción: slow-moving and luminous hot then hotter, the sun shining even when it rains.
 Hibiscus, bougainvillea bloom in alleys, canopies of lapachos lines the streets.
 Butterflies the size of small birds rise & fall among the flowers.
 In the Rio Paraguay there are silver fish with teeth like razors.
 Then we’ll praise the mestizo beauty of the people & how even the men love children.
 Clerks and taxi drivers scooped you up, a waiter danced you in the air: la luna, la luna.
 We never locked the door & walked safely after midnight.
 Everyone speaks Guarani as well as Spanish.
 Only later, we’ll reveal how the Guarani are all but gone.
 Sidewalks are tiled, but by the river people live in cardboard boxes.
 Young men in uniforms guard the banks with Uzis.
 Strangers stopped us on the street: “Keep the baby in so her skin won’t darken.”
 Finally, the thirty years of Stroessner, who sheltered Mengele, Somoza.
 We’ll introduce Paraguay by the degrees.
 Let you love your native country before you fear it.